Does Getting a Tattoo Hurt?

 The Psychological Pain Is Worse!

 Okay, I don't mean that you are going to have more trouble with the tattoo mentally than physically.
 What I mean is that you are going to psych yourself out over the pain of a tattoo, convincing yourself that it is going to hurt more than it will!
-When I had my first tattoo, I was freaking out about the pain for a good month before I went and got it done, and the moment the needle touched my skin, I felt dumb—it wasn't nearly as bad as I had thought it would be.
+When I had my first tattoo, I was freaking out about the pain for a good month before I went and got it done.
+The moment the needle touched my skin, I felt dumb—it wasn't nearly as bad as I had thought it would be.

 Getting a tattoo isn't like being tickled with a feather.
 There is going to be some discomfort.
 But the fact is that if you really want a tattoo, you will be able to handle it.
 If you still think that's too much, you may want to look at a numbing cream.